 Mines and Minerals

-The ownership of minerals in the Isle of Man is vested in the Department for Enterprise under the Minerals Act 1986.
+The ownership of minerals in the Isle of Man is vested in the Department of Environment, Food and Agriculture under the Minerals Act 1986.
 The Department permits operators/developers to extract minerals via mining leases, mining licences and mining permissions and the Minerals Act 1986 broadly sets out the circumstances and procedures by which these Agreements are granted.

 The system of mineral ownership on the Isle of Man differs significantly from that in the UK.
 Mineral ownership in the UK is generally linked to the ownership of the surface of the land.
 The Minerals Act 1986 was introduced to clarify the position and vested all mines and minerals in the then Department of Industry, with minor exceptions.
 Individuals are required to obtain working rights from the Department.